bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 We'll solve ${\rm arg} \min\_z {\mathcal L}(z)$ iteratively with gradient descent with the gradients $\nabla\_z {\mathcal L}(z)$.
 TensorFlow's [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation)
-can compute this for us automatically once we've defined the loss functions!
+can compute this for us once we've defined the loss functions!
 So the entire idea of completion with DCGANs can be implemented by just adding four lines of TensorFlow code to an existing DCGAN implementation.
 (Of course implementing this also involves some non-TensorFlow code.)